facelessuser/coloraide/docs/src/markdown/gamut.md

 Steps([c.clone().set('tone', tone).convert('srgb').to_string(hex=True, fit='hct-raytrace') for tone in tones])
 ```

-If we want to make ray tracing the default algorithm for all gamut mapping, we can simply set `FIT` to our method.
+If we want to make ray tracing in HCT the default algorithm for all gamut mapping, we can simply set `FIT` to our
+method.

 ```py
 class Color(Base):